RahimAbbas55/Hate-Speech-Analyzer-using-Logistic-Regression-Model/README.md

-1)Hate Speech Analyzer:
+# Hate Speech Analyzer:
 This project is a simple Hate Speech Analyzer built using Python, tkinter for the GUI, and scikit-learn for text classification.
 The application uses a Logistic Regression model trained on a dataset of tweets to classify input text as either "Hate Speech" or "Not Hate Speech".

-2)Table of Contents:
+# Table of Contents:

 a)Overview

 b)Features

 c)Installation

 d)Usage

 e)How It Works

 f)Dataset

 g)Model Training

 h)GUI Implementation

-3)Overview:
+# Overview:

 The Hate Speech Analyzer allows users to input a text message and determine whether it is hate speech or not.
 It utilizes a pre-trained Logistic Regression model for the classification task.
 The user interface is implemented using tkinter,a standard Python interface to the Tk GUI     toolkit.

-4)Features:
+# Features:

-  Text Classification: Classifies text as either "Hate Speech" or "Not Hate Speech".
+### Text Classification: Classifies text as either "Hate Speech" or "Not Hate Speech".
-  Graphical User Interface: Easy-to-use GUI for text input and result display.
+### Graphical User Interface: Easy-to-use GUI for text input and result display.
-  Model Training and Testing: Includes steps for training the model and testing its accuracy.
+### Model Training and Testing: Includes steps for training the model and testing its accuracy.

-5)Installation:
+# Installation:

   To set up and run this project, follow the steps below:

 6)Prerequisites: